FLORENCE SCATTERGOOD - Lead Director & Co-Founder

 GISELLE VENTO - Assitant Director

 Giselle Vento is the Music Specialist at Parkdale, Elementary.
 Ms. Vento resides in Waco, where she attended Waco High School and was part of the choral program under the direction of Florence Scattergood.
 She participated in numerous ensembles, musicals, and operas while obtaining her Associate’s degree from McLennan Community College and later her Bachelor's in Choral Music Education Degree at Baylor University.
-She currenly serves with the Choristers and Mini-singers at Seventh and James Baptist Church.
+She currently serves with the Choristers and Mini-singers at Seventh and James Baptist Church.
 Ms. Vento has written for the Southwestern Musician and has been recognized for her performance to contribute to Bellas Artes in Mexico.
+She was selected for the first 40 under 40 program presented by Yamaha and revieved national recognition for the positive impact for her work in schools and the community.
 Her memberships include TMEA, TCDA, and AOSA.

 LYNNE GACKLE, Ph.D. - Co-Founder & Artistic Director